mdsherinoff/wc-prediction-game/README.md

 # World Cup 2026 Prediction Pool

-A simple prediction game for a friend group, built for the 2026 FIFA World Cup (48 teams, 12 groups, Round of 32 to Final).
+A simple prediction game for a friend group, built for the 2026 FIFA World Cup.

 - Google sign-in (only invited friends can play)
 - Group stage: predict the exact scoreline, 1 point if exact